 Taking a bath can be so beneficial to our health.
 They aren’t just to cleanse and/or relax!
 They can nourish the skin, soothe an aching body and even detox.
 Baths can actually be powerful tools in the pursuit of optimal health.
-Today, let’s make a bath soak.
+Today, let’s make a DIY Himalayan Oatmeal Bath Soak.
 I love DIYs like this because they can be as creative or simple as we want to make them.
 They are free of moisture so there is no fear of contamination and they make great gifts!

 In this recipe, I am using equal parts of Himalayan salt and organic oatmeal while mixing in dried English lavender, chamomile flowers and rose buds.
 You can tweak this recipe anyway you like though.
 Tailor it to your own needs or the needs of the person you’re making it for.